DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 Your provider will work closely with your placement school to get you set up and ready.

-Your provider or school should provide you with all the information you need during your induction or onboarding, but it might be worth considering what would be useful to ask and things to be aware of.
+Your provider or school should give you with all the information you need during your induction or onboarding, but it might be worth considering what would be useful to ask and things to be aware of.

 ## Prepare for your first day